MY JOURNEY TO ACCEPTANCE • MY HUSBAND’S ILLNESS

-Acceptance was not easy for me.
+This journey of acceptance was not easy for me.
 At all.
 Chronic illness can trigger grief emotions.
 I’m not the one with the chronic illness, my husband is, and it has not only changed his life, but mine as well.

 When he was first diagnosed, there was hope, but once realization of his rare chronic illness called achalasia started setting in, I experienced a faith crisis.
 I prayed and wondered why in the world this was happening.
 It wasn’t part of my plan for our lives.
 The future seemed filled with question marks and uncertainty of the future.

 Two years ago my eyes began to adjust and refocus on hope and faith following my husband’s two year follow-up endoscopy to monitor for esophageal cancer.
-Since the symptoms of achalasia are so similar to esophageal cancer, it would be difficult to spot cancer by the symptoms alone, and the constant irritation of my husband’s esophagus increases his risk for cancer.
+Since the symptoms of achalasia are so similar to esophageal cancer, it would be difficult to spot cancer by the symptoms alone.
+And the constant irritation of my husband’s esophagus increases his risk for cancer.

 So when my husband went for his routine endoscopy and everything was clear, it dawned on me just how much time I was wasting worrying about what might happen.
 Before my husband’s diagnosis, I didn’t worry constantly about whether or not he would get a chronic illness.